 Is Niue a Country?

 As one of the smallest countries in the world, there’s a lot of confusion over what exactly Niue is!
 Aside from being a ruggedly beautiful tropical coral atoll in the South Pacific, Niue is a country.
 Not like your typical country, however, it is a self-governing state in free association with New Zealand.
 But what exactly does that mean?
-We go through the answers to this question and more in this guide to who owns Niue.
+We go through the answers to this question and more in this guide to who owns and governs Niue.

 Fast Facts About Niue